Ewing, Georgetown take Big East, NCAA bid with stunning rout - WTMJ

 Georgetown fans, the few dozen that were in the mostly empty building because of COVID-19 restrictions, chanted “This Is Our House!” as the Hoyas prepared to accept the championship trophy.
 Ewing carried a T-shirt with Thompson’s image on it, his old coach’s fist raised high.

 Ewing and Thompson combined for three Big East Tournament championships, three Final Four appearances and a national title in 1984 during their time together at Georgetown.
-Ewing went on to call Madison Square Garden home as a star center for the New York Knicks, and his retired No. 33 jersey hangs in the arena rafters.
+Ewing went on to call Madison Square Garden home with the Knicks.

 The 58-year-old Ewing is in his fourth season as Hoyas coach, and up until this week there hasn’t been much to get excited about.
 The only postseason tournament appearance was a one-game stay in the 2019 NIT.
 The Hoyas were picked last in the Big East coming into this season and at the start of this tournament, Ewing was 58-58 as a head coach.